Pay Equity Policy

 Prioritizes organizational sustainability as a pillar of our long-term growth plan

-Leverages reasonable risk in FY25 to position ourselves for continued growth in FY26
+Leverages reasonable risk in FY26 to position ourselves for continued growth this year and beyond

 Performance Artists: $20/hr